alessandro-001/React-Quiz-Application/README.md

 - **Material UI**: A popular React UI framework that provides pre-styled components and styles.
 - **Axios**: A promise-based HTTP client for making API calls.
 - **CSS3**: Used for additional styling and design enhancements.
+- **Firebase**: As backend to store your result to display on the leaderboard.

 ## Usage
 1. Launch the app and select a quiz category and difficulty level.